mmjerge/llm_reliability/README.md

 ## Introduction

 This repository is dedicated to the study of the reliability of large language models (LLMs) using inferenc-time methods.
-Our aim is to explore how different ensemble methods can enhance the robustness and accuracy of LLMs in diverse applications.
+The aim is to systematize and evaluate different inference-time methods on diverse models and datasets.

-## Project Overview
+## Project Directory Description

 - **Objective:** To assess and enhance the reliability of LLMs using various ensemble strategies
 - **Methods:** Implementation and comparison of ensemble techniques